Richard Johnson (entrepreneur): HotJobs

-In May 1999, Johnson did his first round of financing through a venture capital firm, such as Generation Partners, and then immediately filed to take his company public.
-By August 16, Johnson announced the 1st IPO of HotJobs, which he later followed up with a 2nd offering in November 1999; his efforts succeeded in raising over $165 million from public investors.
+In May 1999, Johnson completed his first round of financing through a venture capital firm, Generation Partners, and then immediately filed to take his company public.
+On August 16, Johnson completed the 1st IPO of HotJobs, which he later followed up with a secondary offering in November 1999; his efforts succeeded in raising over $165 million in 1999 from outside public investors.

 In March 2001, when Johnson realized his vision for the company was at odds with his board of directors, he stepped down as CEO and President of HotJobs, but remained an active chairman on the board.
 The next month, Johnson approached Andrew McKelvey, the CEO of TMP Worldwide Inc. and struck a deal to sell HotJobs to the owner of Monster.com.
 The transaction inevitably failed to close after the Federal Trade Commission (FTC) launched an Antitrust Case against the merger, allowing Yahoo to make an unsolicited bid and ultimately acquire HotJobs in February 2002 for $436 million.

 Swanspoint

 In 2014, Johnson bought the old Hatteras Yachts Plant in Swansboro, North Carolina, and anchored the facility, now under the name Swanspoint, with two core tenants, Armstrong Marine and Winter Custom Yachts.
 Swanspoint is now a boat manufacturing facility and full-service marine park.

+In July 2022, Johnson successfully sold the marine manufacturing facility spanning over 60 acres, situated on the Intracoastal Waterway, to Marine Max.